-- (2) The amounts reflect cash payments for 2016 pursuant to the Short-Term Incentive Plan for Messrs.
-Gunderman, Wallace and Heard and the Tower Cloud 2016 Cash Incentive Plan for Mr. Mudry.
-Additional information regarding the Short-Term Incentive Plan is discussed in further detail in the Compensation Discussion & Analysis under the heading "Elements of 2016 Compensation-Short-Term Incentives." - (3) The amounts reflected in this column represent the sum of all other compensation received by the NEOs and are comprised of (i) company matching contributions under Uniti's 401(k) plan for Messrs.
-Gunderman, Wallace, Heard and Mudry of \$14,000, \$12,231, \$9,198 and \$4,091, respectively, (ii) imputed income for value over \$50,000 of life insurance coverage provided by Uniti, and (iii) cell phone allowances.
-Also included in this column for Mr. Wallace is \$6,482 in relocation and housing reimbursements in connection with Mr. Wallace's relocation to Little Rock, Arkansas, pursuant to the Company-provided relocation assistance package. - (4) Represents discretionary increase of payout to Mr. Mudry under the Tower Cloud 2016 Cash Incentive Plan.
+- Short-Term Incentive Plan is discussed in further detail in the Compensation Discussion & Analysis under the heading "Elements of 2018 Compensation-Short-Term Incentives." - (3) The amounts reflected in this column represent the sum of all other compensation received by the NEOs and are comprised of (i) company matching contributions under Uniti's 401(k) plan for Messrs.
+Gunderman, Wallace and Heard of \$14,875, \$17,914 and \$14,336, respectively, (ii) imputed income for value over \$50,000 of life insurance coverage provided by Uniti, and (iii) cell phone allowances.